benoit-dubreuil/fiber-config-generator/doc/research.md

 that it parameterizes and allows its users to control the axon distribution, neural morphology and biological neural network.
 Thus, Simulation Generator is incompatible with the new sine quibus non.

+### Inadequacies

+- Its strong cohesion with [MITK Fiberfox](https://docs.mitk.org/2018.04/org_mitk_views_fiberfoxview.html) pertains to its DWI roots.
+It is impossible to truly dissociate the brain white matter phantom from its DWI simulation.
+- The generated geometric shape is unpredictable.

 TODO : Detailed explications of what is wrong.

 TODO, reuse : Its strong cohesion with [MITK Fiberfox](https://docs.mitk.org/2018.04/org_mitk_views_fiberfoxview.html)